James & bob

 What did it feel like to go back?

-Going in, as it just so happened that day, a lot of my Dad's friends that sat a few rows in front were at a wedding, which in some ways I was pleased about, because it made it a bit less intense, and it also meant we could sit in their seats!
-The guys that we always sat with as season ticket holders were there, and it was really odd seeing them.
-He lasted a bit longer than we all thought he would, and longer than he thought he would, but the most emotional moment after his diagnosis, was when we got to the end of the Championship season in 2013.
-He'd been diagnosed at the end of October and he'd deteriorated that season, but he was there on the last game.
-He was very ill though.
-Sheffield Wednesday had stayed up, and he just kind of sat down, he kind of had a little look around and just began to cry and I think he thought at that point, that could well be his last game.
-I don't think the weight of the situation had escaped anybody, I think we all realised he was ill and he wasn't getting better, just even the way he was having to use a walker just to get to the seats, so it was obvious to everybody.
-I sort of said, 'Ahh Dad, come on, stand up, we'd best get a picture.'
-It was odd because our friends who were a few rows in front, because it was the last game of the season, everyone had taken their cameras.
-They'd turned around and taken a couple of pictures of us and I don't think I'd quite spotted it, but he was really upset, and as they saw that, they all started crying and then it was just a bit of a car crash from then on.
-It was just a very poignant moment.
-That's not the picture I chose because he doesn't look well, and it's not how I remember those match days.
+Going back felt mixed I suppose.
+You would of thought it was really well planned, but, as you know it wasn't really, it was a bit of a spontaneous thing, which I think was probably a good thing.
+So, even driving the rat runs that he showed me, and parking up was all part of the routine.
+I didn't feel sad, or particularly moved as such, but a bit nostalgic I suppose.
+Going in, as it happened that day, a lot of my Dad's friends that sat a few rows in front were at a wedding, which in some ways I was pleased about, because it made it a bit less intense, and it also meant we could sit in their seats.
+The guys that we always sat next to as season ticket holders were there, and it was really odd seeing them.
+Dad lasted a bit longer than we all thought he would, and longer than he thought he would.
+The most emotional moment after his diagnosis, was when we got to the end of the Championship season in 2013.
+He'd been diagnosed at the end of October and had deteriorated that season, but he was there on the last game, he was very ill though.
+Sheffield Wednesday had stayed up, and he just kind of sat down, had a little look around and just began to cry and I think he thought at that point, that could well be his last game.
+It was odd, because our friend who were a few rows in front, because it was the last game of the season, had their cameras, they'd turned around and taken a couple of pictures of us and they captured one and I don't think I'd quite spotted it, but dad was really upset.
+As they saw that, they all started crying and then it was just a bit of a car crash from then on.
+I don't think the weight of the situation had escaped anybody, I think we all realised he was ill and he wasn't getting better, just the way he was having to use a walker just to get to the seats, so it was obvious to everybody.
+I sort of said, ahh Dad, come on, stand up, we'd best get a picture, so the guys behind who'd sat with us for years, they took a photo and they started crying, and it was a very poignant moment.
+That's not the picture I chose for the project, because he doesn't look well, and it's not how I remember those match days.

-On the day that you and I went, we were playing Charlton.
-We scored first, and that was the moment that, for the last 20 odd years, we'd jump up, and hug and just go crazy and shout and just be a bit ridiculous quite honestly, but as I jumped up that day, it was great to see the football and stuff, but it was a bit flat.
-Although it was nice to think, 'Yeah, we've scored, go on dad, there you go.'”
+On the day when we went for the project, we were playing Charlton, and we scored first, and that was the moment, that for the last 20 odd years, when we'd jump up, and hug and just go crazy and shout and just be a bit ridiculous quite honestly, but as I jumped up that day, it was great to see the football and stuff, but it was a bit flat, although it was nice to think, yeah, we've scored, go on dad, there you go.

 Obviously that place holds a huge range of emotions: that poignant moment where everyone's emotional at one end of the scale, compared to when you score a goal and celebrate at the other end of the scale.
 Was that what he was like as a person?

-“No, he was actually not very good at showing...not necessarily not showing emotion, but everything would have a brave face on it.
-He was a performer, he was an opera singer, he did lots of amateur dramatics stuff and he was a singer, that was his main thing outside of work, so he liked to entertain.
-He was a real joker - any party he'd be doing impersonations, play spoons or slap his cheeks to play tunes, any of that sort of stuff.
-He was the joker.
-But when it came to anything deeply honest, it just wasn't a thing in our side of the family.
-So the highs and lows of Sheffield Wednesday was as broad as his range of emotions got.”
+He was actually not very good at showing, not necessarily not showing emotion, but everything would have a brave face on it.
+He was a performer, he as an opera singer, he did lots of amateur dramatics stuff and he was a singer, that was he his main thing outside of work, so he liked to entertain, he was a real joker, any party he'd be doing impersonations, play spoons or slap his cheeks to play tunes, any of that sort of stuff, he was the joker, but when it came to anything deeply honest, it just wasn't a thing in our side of the family.
+So the highs and lows of Sheffield Wednesday was as broad as his range of emotions got.

 What was it like when I asked you to find a photograph?
 Did you know which one to choose or were there a few to pick between, or did you have to look through albums?

-“No, to be honest, it was immediately: that was the one.
-There are other photos of me as a baby and stuff, although there aren't loads of photos.
-That one immediately came to mind.
-We're both dead happy on it and if you knew dad, well, it's just really appropriate.”
+Picking a photograph for the project, to be honest, immediately, that was the one, there are other photos of me as a baby and stuff, although there aren't loads of photos.
+That one immediately came to mind, we're both dead happy on it and if you knew dad, well, it's just really appropriate.